joanFaseDev/preview-card/README.md

 ### Analysis

-- Two different designs, a mobile and a desktop one, so the page would be responsive.
+- Two different designs, a mobile and a desktop one, so the page will be responsive.
-- Card can be divided in three main parts: photo, text (title &sol; paragraph) &sol; metrics
+- Card can be divided in three main parts: photo, text (title &sol; paragraph) &amp; metrics
 - Can use CSS Grid here:
   - One column and three rows for the mobile design
-  - Two columns and three rows for the desktop design
+  - Two columns and two rows for the desktop design
 - At one point, use _media queries_ to change column numbers and switch from mobile design to desktop one.
-- Will start by mobile design because it's easier to add complexity to a design than to remove it (mobile design have less space to cover and less elements to display so it's ofter better to start mobile first).
-Plus nowadays, most people use the web through mobile devices to it makes senses to focus the experience on the many instead of the few.
+- Will start by mobile design because it's easier to add complexity to a design than to remove it (mobile design have less space to cover and less elements to display so it's often better to start mobile first).
+Plus nowadays, most people use the web through mobile devices so it makes senses to focus the experience on the many instead of the few.
 - Title seems to be bigger in desktop design but the other entries don't seem to change size.
 - There's two images, one for the mobile design and the other for the desktop design.
 Will use the _picture_ and _source_ elements to make the switch.
 - Both images are black &sol; white so we'll use _linear-gradient()_ to add the purplish color on top of it.